We Are MA: Interview with Hansol Yoo

 I am interested in social issues – I want to communicate these problems through visualisation.
 I like to analyse social problems – why it happens and why I feel uncomfortable about these issues.
 Last term I picked two topics: working hours and hidden cameras.

-Working hours in Korea are different from other countries.
+Working hours in Korea are different from other countries; Koreans work some of the longest hours in the world.
 I was surprised on a Friday afternoon at the park here, there were lots of parents and kids playing – which is not common in our country.
-Even my parents, they are working until Sundays.

-I tried analysing how other people thought about labour, researched philosophies, capitalism and different labour perspectives.
-I also looked at art movements, revolutions, especially William Morris, the BauHaus and the Russian Revolution.
+For my research, I carried out a survey to analyse how other people thought about labour.
+I researched philosophies, capitalism and different labour perspectives.
+I also looked at art movements and revolutions, especially William Morris, the BauHaus and the Russian Revolution.

 Tell us about the collaborative project with the Masters in Brand Leadership students at the University of East Anglia.

 We made branding for the Museum of Human Kindness so we collaborated with UEA students who were studying brand leadership.
 We talked about the strategy of branding and did the visualisation of the branding image.